-Our adult swimming lessons don’t have a set teaching schedule for each class.
+Our adult swimming lessons in Toronto don’t have a set teaching schedule for each class.
 You’ll be placed with three or four other adults with a similar swimming level to your own and given the option to request what you want to learn in each class.

 Your swimming instructor will tailor each class based on what you want to learn while also teaching you more about water safety in between.
 If some of the adults in the class show more skill than others, the instructor may choose to leave them to practice on their own while focusing on the students who require more guidance.